stegiopast/wf-nanoribolyzer/README.md

 ![Template free clustering](./figures/Template_free_clustering.png)

-The reference-free algorithms are based on a preceding intensity matrix construction.
+The reference-free algorithm is based on a preceding intensity matrix construction.
 Read ids become embedded in a 45SN1 length x 45SN1 length 2D matrix by using their start and end points of the alignment as coordinates.
 The intensity of a coordinate in the matrix is determined by the number of reads aligning to it.
-The resulting intensity hubs are clustered in two ways.
+The resulting intensity hubs are clustered:

-1. In the first clustering approach all reads sharing a start and end site are interpreted as a read cluster.
+1. All reads sharing a start and end site are interpreted as a read cluster.
 The approach is most performant with reads not underlying degradation processes.
-2. The second approach is using a hierarchical density-based clustering approach with alternating neighbourhood ([HDBSCAN](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.HDBSCAN.html) to cluster reads sharing similar start and end sites in the intensity matrix.
-HDBSCAN determines clusters of high intensity read groups having several neighbouring read groups in the intensity matrix.
-Coordinates on the intensity matrix with a high intensity lacking neighbours are defined as independent clusters.
-Resulting clusters of the HDBSCAN approach can be summarized by either constructing a consensus sequence of reads belonging to a cluster (higher demand) or by extracting a reference sequence from the 45SN1 of hg38 by using the minimal start point and the maximal end point of the cluster (lower demand).

 ### Poly-A estimation
 NanoRibolyzer is determining the polyA lengths with the integrated polyA length estimation tool of [dorado](https://github.com/nanoporetech/dorado).
 Due to the experimental design of the Oxford Nanopore Technologies related sequencing library, polyA tails can only be captured in the entire length when performing directRNA sequencing approaches, since these protocols exclusively include a ligation of oligo_dT primers at the 3'end of RNA fragments.
+When running directRNA barcoding protocols the polyA detection with dorado was highly disturbed.
+Therefore use this function only with the standard dRNA protocol of ONT.
 NanoRibolyzer performs polyA estimation on cDNA as well, but it is crucial to consider the oligo_dT primers aligning on any sterically possible position of the polyA tail.
+We recommend dorado based polyA analysis only on standard protocol dRNA sequencing data.

 ### Modification detection
 Modification detection is performed with the integrated modification detection models of [dorado](https://github.com/nanoporetech/dorado).
 Modifications can only be detected when performing directRNA sequencing approaches, since reverse transcription and strand switching to obtain cDNA erases the chemical signature of RNA modifications.